 By the Numbers

-- Women have greater representation among staff compared to men, with little change over time.
+- Female people have greater representation among staff compared to male, with little change over time.

 Staff: Data as of July each year.
 Source: The Duke School of Medicine Finance Office, Human Resources Information System.
 Exempt and non-exempt staff.